mitodl/concourse-vault-resource/README.md

 **parameters**

+NOTE: For dynamic secret renewal the `path` must be suffixed with the same `/` and SHA suffix from its associated Lease ID (this can be inspected within the Concourse metadata returned when generating the initial dynamic secret).

 - `<secret_mount path>`: _required/optional_ Mutually exclusive with `source.secret`, but one of the two must be specified.
-One or more map/hash/dictionary of the following YAML schema for specifying the secrets to retrieve and/or generate.
+One or more map/hash/dictionary of the following YAML schema for specifying the secrets to retrieve, generate, or renew.

 ```yaml
 <secret_mount_path>: